The Magical Snæfellsnes Peninsula in West-Iceland - Part IV- Mt. Kirkjufell & Grundarfjörður and much more

 After visiting the Shark Museum let's return back to road 54 and head in the direction of Stykkishólmur village, the capital of the Snæfellsnes peninsula.
 Here you can see the location of the Shark Museum on the map.

-We will pass Vatnaleið heath on our right-hand side and turn left on road 58, which is a 10 km road which takes you to the sacred Mt.
-Helgafell and a little further ahead to Stykkishólmur, which I will show you in my next travel-blog on the Magical Snæfellsnes peninsula - Part V.
+We will pass Vatnaleið heath on our right-hand side and turn left on road 58, which is a 10 km road that takes you to the sacred Mt.
+Helgafell and a little further ahead to Stykkishólmur, which I will show you in my next travel-blog about the Magical Snæfellsnes peninsula - Part V.

 The historical Mt.
 Helgafell - the Sacred Hill is the next stop on my chronological tour of the Snæfellsnes peninsula.
 The common belief is that if you can hike to the top of the mountain without looking back or uttering a word you will get 3 wishes fulfilled.

 Seeing that this travel-blog of mine is getting to be very long then I have added a special travel-blog on the holy Mt.
-Helgafell and the 3 wishes with loads of information on this special place and an additional chapter on the giantess and Helgafell.
+Helgafell and the 3 wishes with loads of information about this special place and an additional chapter on the giantess and Helgafell.

 Here you can see the location of Mt.
 Helgafell and the church on the map.

 Next, we are going to visit the capital of the Snæfellsnes peninsula; Stykkishólmur town.

 I have added the 5th travel-blog on what there is to see and do on the return trip back to Reykjavík, where we will be visiting my favourite hidden waterfall, the old Viking parliament Þórsnessþing, a giantess in a mountain pass, a hot geothermal pool and walk on the rim of the most perfectly shaped crater I have ever seen here in Iceland.

 I have written these 5 travel-blogs about the Snæfellsnes peninsula as there is just so much history and places of interest everywhere you look.
 And I have added a lot of side-blogs.